stroparo/ds/README.md

 Plugins
 -------

-Nowadays lots of software are installed directly from GitHub or other online repositories.
-In the same spirit, the plugin mechanism for DS aims to be as straightforward as it gets by just cloning a repository and copying it over on top of $DS_HOME, the root Daily Shells directory.
+Nowadays lots of software are modular and allow for plugability via Git repositories etc. In this same spirit, the plugin mechanism for DS aims to be as straightforward as it gets by just cloning a repository and copying it over on top of $DS_HOME, this library's root installation directory.

 The script that performs this is ```dsplugin.sh```.